vaginessa/RiMusic/README.md

 ## ✨ Features
 - **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish and Romanian.
 Contributions for other languages are welcome
-- Play song from YouTube Music-
+- Play song from YouTube Music
 - Change your favorite language from settings
 - Auto cache songs for offline playback
 - Download songs or entire playlist for offline playback (not cache)